 Subcommittee members from each constituency and the At-Large typically consulted with their constituencies or executive committees during the course of the subcommittee's work as the basis for their contributions.
-One constituency submitted a formal position paper.
+One constituency submitted a formal position paper in advance of the first comment period.

-A record of input received is maintained by ICANN on the net-com mail list and archive.
+A record of input received is maintained by ICANN on the net-com mail list and comments archive.
 This input was typically from subcommittee or mail list members.